A young girl prepares to compete in a muay Thai fight in Thailand this past fall.

 The Life of a Child Boxer

 For young fighters, a life of discipline and dedication begins early.
-In small, makeshift training camps in rural parts of Thailand, children punch donated bags with rotting gloves.
+In small, training camps in rural parts of Thailand, children punch donated bags with rotting gloves.

 The best of them are recruited by Bangkok fight gyms.
-These act as boarding schools, where elite young fighters live away from their families, sleeping piled together on tiny mattresses.
+These act as boarding schools, where young fighters live away from their families, sleeping piled together on tiny mattresses.

 $600